boluT-bi/netflix-app/README.md

   This project implements the collaborative filtering machine learning technique, matrix factorization, to predict the ratings of unrated items stored in the browser by a a         particular profile of a user.

+### Access
+follow url attached to repo.
+The login page accepts any value.
+For futher info email: bolutalabi97@gmail.com